-The changes in this application do not alter my original judgment, that development of this site is inappropriate in principle.
+The changes in this second, refused application do not alter my original judgment made at the time of the first one, that development of this site is inappropriate in principle.
 That is why this report is very similar to the one that I prepared in 2013 for the first application.

 The planned development is on a highly visible site, whose character is consistent with that of the nationally protected landscape that is only a couple of fields away.
-The information provided in the current planning application is inadequate to support any other decision than rejection.
-A perceived lack of certainty on the district's five year housing land supply should not lead to ill-informed decisions that put at risk a nationally protected landscape.
+It is a critical part of the countryside of Stroud's five valleys.
+The District Council's decision to refuse this application was the right one.
+A perceived lack of certainty on the district's five year housing land supply should not lead to ill-informed decisions that put at risk this nationally protected landscape